Home :: Insights :: Gamification Design Techniques to Engage and Energize Your Learners

 Traditionally, because of the time and distance gaps between trainers, learners, and content, eLearning has always had an “engagement challenge.”
 With the broader evolution of hybrid workplaces, those challenges, however, have metastasized.
 Work from home (WFH) mandates have introduced more “learner disconnect” opportunities, adding to the engagement challenge.

-Many eLearning programs are function-focused – they’re designed around a specific set of learning objectives – rather than learner-focused.
+Most eLearning programs are function-focused – they’re designed around a specific set of learning objectives – rather than learner-focused.
 This narrow focus further precipitates learner disengagement, since it doesn’t provide virtual learners the full scope of learning experiences they crave.
 The limited-focus approach also falls short on course design, which fails to sufficiently stimulate, challenge, engage, and excite the learner.

 How Does Gamification Drive Learner Engagement?